PXLbros/ionic-test/README.md

 ## Generate map

+### Find location on OpenStreetMap so it can easily be clicked at

+Center: -76.22191,43.07350
+Center: -8484984.642,5323165.667

 ### Georeference and generate .tif file in QGIS
   - Transformation Type: Linear
   - Resampling method: Nearest neighbour
   - Target SRS: EPSG:3857 – Web Mercator:

+Run and it will export a `map_modified.tif` file.
+Copy `map_modified.tif` into directory [scripts/generate-map-tiles/input](scripts/generate-map-tiles/input/).

 ### Convert .tif to Raster Tiles (XYZ format)